 Brown starred in Argentina’s 3-2 win over West Germany in the final of Mexico 1986.
 The defender rose highest at the far post to head home the opening goal of the contest and when he injured his arm later in the game he played through the pain barrier to secure victory for his nation.

-“We are a very confident team and we are a country which is very passionate about football,” The coach who worked with Argentina’s 2008 Olympic gold medal team said.
+"We are a very confident team and we are a country which is very passionate about football," The coach who worked with Argentina's 2008 Olympic gold medal team said.
+"When we play we respect every team because we know everyone wants to beat Argentina."

 The Argentines may well be due to come up against far tougher opposition than Guatemala or the U.S.A. when they arrive in Chile but still nothing less than qualification for the World Cup in Nigeria will do